jamiewilliamsxyz/bookmark-manager/README.md

 ---

-## 📋 Features
+### 📋 Features

-- User signup and login with email confirmation
+- User login and signup with email confirmation
 - Account management: change password, logout, delete account, delete all bookmarks
 - Create, edit and delete bookmarks
 - Display bookmarks as cards with copy link, edit and delete controls